fsssosei/complete_shuffle/README.md

 ## Installation

 Installation can be done through pip.
-You must have python version >= 3.7
+You must have python version >= 3.8

-	pip install pure-prng
+	pip install completely-shuffle

 ## Usage